-More often than not, inattentive motorists cause motorcycle accidents with tragic results.
+More often than not, motorcycle accidents are caused by inattentive motorists.

-We understand the grief and anger when an accident is not your fault as a motorcyclist, and if you are inquiring on behalf of a loved one or friend, our Connecticut motorcycle accident lawyers understand this difficult time for you as well.
+We understand the grief and anger when an accident is not your fault as a motorcyclist.
+If you are inquiring on behalf or a loved one or friend, our Connecticut motorcycle accident lawyers understand this is a difficult time for you as well.

 Call today for free consultation (877)-987-9LAW